Skip to content

 02:00pipelines/auto_dream.pyAutoDream: Step 1: yesterday diary โ†’ mem0 long-term (infer=True); Step 2: 7-day-old short-term โ†’ re-add to long-term (infer=True) then delete

-In Docker deployments, these scripts run as cron jobs inside the mem0-pipeline container.
+In Docker deployments, the pipeline scripts run as cron jobs inside the mem0-pipeline container.
 In systemd deployments, they run as user timers.
-The schedule and behavior are identical regardless of deployment method.
+Diary files are written in real-time by the openclaw-plugin agent_end hook (outside Docker).
+The schedule and behavior of batch pipelines are identical regardless of deployment method.

 auto_digest Mode โ€‹